 - In a separate bowl, whisk together dry ingredients: flour, cocoa powder, baking soda, baking powder, and salt.
 Add to wet ingredients and stir until just combined.

 - Divide batter between 15 cupcake tins, filling to about ⅔ full.
-Bake for about 16 to 19 minutes, OR until a toothpick inserted into the center comes out clean or with crumbs (baking times will vary based on your oven and type of pan used).
+Bake for about 16 to 19 minutes, OR until the center pops back when gently pressed (baking times will vary based on your oven and type of pan used).

 - Transfer cupcakes to a cooling rack and allow to cool completely before frosting.